business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 4. Adhere to safety protocols.

-Develop and adhere to safety protocols in your operations.
+Develop and adhere to safety protocols to prevent workplace accidents.
 This might include posting signs when floors have been mopped and are wet to prevent slip-and-fall claims.
 It could also include workplace safety protocols to prevent employees from getting hurt.
-For example, you might require safety goggles for anyone who works specific machinery or a safety hat for anyone who enters the manufacturing plant.
+For example, you might require safety goggles for anyone who works on specific machinery or a safety hat for anyone who enters the manufacturing plant.

 FYIDid you know